 All-in-all, the majority of the predictions in The 2020 Workplace look to be already taking place.
 We’re seeing video and cloud collaboration being used extensively in enterprises, social is indeed finding its way into the enterprise and as for talent shortages, IT has been suffering for some time.

 Social for recruitment, I refer you to LinkedIn, which is already used as a recruiting tool by many HR departments and recruitment specialists and of course mobile has helped to propel us into an “uber-connected” world.

 What will be even more interesting will be how many more new technologies and ways of working we will see implemented before 2020 gets here.

 Kerry is an accomplished technology writer passionate about the written word and all things technology, especially internet security, gadgets and social media.

-TagsCIO Cisco cloud computing cloud data centre cloud hosting cloud providers cloud security cloud services cloud strategy collaboration desktop virtualization dotcloud boom Freeform Dynamics Frost & Sullivan Gartner hosted solution hybrid approach ICT strategy Internet Speed iPad Metro Ethernet Microsoft Microsoft Sharepoint MPLS Network monitoring outsourcing Polycom private cloud public cloud remote working ROI analysis SaaS server virtualization small business SMB SME Tablet PC telecommuting Unified Communications videoconferencing Vidyo virtual company virtualisation virtualization strategy Webex
+TagsCIO Cisco cloud computing cloud data centre cloud hosting cloud providers cloud security cloud services cloud strategy collaboration desktop virtualization dotcloud boom Freeform Dynamics Frost & Sullivan Gartner hybrid approach ICT strategy Internet Speed iPad Metro Ethernet Microsoft Microsoft Sharepoint MPLS Network monitoring outsourcing PCI DSS Polycom private cloud public cloud remote working ROI analysis SaaS server virtualization small business SMB SME Tablet PC telecommuting Unified Communications videoconferencing Vidyo virtual company virtualisation virtualization strategy Webex